Loans Mortgages

 Your vested amount is the amount you own in a retirement plan, and you also always own 100% of your contributions.
 Company matching funds usually vest over time.
 So if you’re 100% vested in your account balance, you own 100% of the funds — both what you contributed and what your employer contributed.

-The normal loan length for a 401(k) loan is five years.
-This is the longest repayment period the government allows.
+The normal loan length for a 401(k) loan is five years, per IRS regulations.
 You may be able to arrange for a shorter repayment term with your 401(k) plan administrator.

 Personal loans